humdrum-tools/humdrum-documentation/guide/ch37/index.md

 in order to identify that the material has been shifted.
-In the `**kern` representation, transposed instruments must be explicitly identified using a special "transposing-instrument interpretation" (see *Humdrum Reference Manual* \-- Section 3 for details).
+In the `**kern` representation, transposed instruments must be explicitly identified using a special "transposing-instrument interpretation" (see *Humdrum Reference Manual* &mdash; Section 3 for details).
 A suitable interpretation can be created by adding the upper-case letter \`I\' prior to the \`T\' in the appropriate tandem interpretation.
 In the case of a horn in F for example, the transpostion interpretation would be modified from